sdcondon/sdcondon/README.md

 * **[GLHDN](https://github.com/sdcondon/GLHDN):** Same idea as MyOTKE (see above), but using bindings provided by the OpenGL.Net package.
 Retired it when I realised that OpenTK was bigger and more active.
 * **[SwashbuckleDynamicLocalisation](https://github.com/sdcondon/SwashbuckleDynamicLocalization):** Localisation functionality for Swashbuckle

-## What I'm Up To At The Moment

-1. Getting my head back into world of Web APIs, messaging, databases and microservices - I've been on a career break for a little too long, and need to get back to work.
-Need to re-acquaint myself with things.
-To that end, I'm putting together a set of APIs for my website, just as a "playground" to experiment with.
-1. Continuing to work on my Nuget packages - I've neglected [FlUnit](https://github.com/sdcondon?tab=repositories&q=FlUnit&sort=name) for a while - so will likely turn my attention to that for a bit.
-1. As always, vaguely musing about stuff I might want to add to the portfolio.
-There's nothing here that'll happen any time soon, but at the top of the list are:
-   * Something a little like [JsonApiDotNetCore](https://www.jsonapi.net/) that plays a little nicer with a hexagonal architecture.
-JsonApiDotNetCore's "DB first" approach suggests that its most useful for anaemic, CRUD services - which means that I'm not a huge fan.
-   * A Blazor WASM port of FuGet - it's a great tool, but I think the servers come under a bit of strain from time to time.
-A client-side version would be nice for my documentation websites.
-   * (Having gotten tired of waiting for try dotnet to improve) An extension to [markdig](https://github.com/xoofx/markdig) that uses the compiler platform to compile C# code blocks far enough to recognise syntax, types and members - enough to do syntax highlighting and display type and member docs on mouseover.
-Reasoning - when looking at new libs, (I'm not that bothered about being able to run code in the browser, but..)
-I'd like to be able to see type and member docs with zero effort, to get my head around the APIs.

 <!--
 **sdcondon/sdcondon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.